 Our founder, Andrew Henderson, personally had a few run-ins with the Franchise Tax Board.
 Despite paying his taxes on time and in full, he has been double-charged by them and had to spend weeks fighting to prove that he did indeed pay my taxes.

 California might be an enjoyable place to live for some, but you’ll pay through the nose if you’re a resident of the Golden State.

 Hawaii is one of the most popular tourist destinations in the US for good reason.
 Between gorgeous beaches and near-perfect weather, it’s an ideal vacation spot.

-However, while Hawaii is certainly a great vacation destination, you probably don’t want to live there since you’d have to pay 11% of your income to the state government.
+However, while Hawaii is a great vacation destination, you probably don’t want to live there since you’d have to pay the state government 11% of your income.

-While you can easily afford to live there if you’re earning six or seven figures, paying $6 for a four-pack of toilet paper might make you wonder if your hard-earned money could be better spent elsewhere.
+While you can easily afford to live there if you’re earning six or seven figures, paying $4.32 for half a gallon of milk might make you wonder if your hard-earned money could be better spent elsewhere.

-If you’re dreaming of the island life, I’d skip Hawaii and get a tax-free second residency in Vanuatu.
+If you dream of island life, we would skip Hawaii and get a tax-free second residency in the Caribbean.